paravoid/ircstream/README.md

 for a few years, and saw its first release in May 2020, as part of a renewed effort to [migrate the internal architecture to EventStreams' backend](https://phabricator.wikimedia.org/T234234).

+As of October 2024, `ircstream` is the software powering the `irc.wikimedia.org` service.

 # Requirements

 Python 3.11+, plus the following modules from PyPI or your distribution: